7. The Application Layer

 • An HTTP method, usually a verb like GET or POST, or a noun like OPTIONS or HEAD.
 These defines the operation the client wants to perform.
 Typically, a client wants to fetch a resource (using GET) or post the value of an HTML form (using POST), though more operations may be needed in other cases.

-• The path of the resource to fetch, which is the URL of the resource stripped from elements that are obvious from the context, for example, the domain (developer.mozilla.org), or the TCP port (here, 80).
+• The path of the resource to fetch, which is the URL of the resource stripped from elements that are obvious from the context, for example, the domain (such as developer.mozilla.org), or the TCP port (such as 80).

 • The version of the HTTP protocol.